DPDK/dpdk/doc/guides/howto/packet_capture_framework.rst

 The :ref:`librte_pdump <pdump_library>` library provides the APIs required to allow users to initialize the packet capture framework and to enable or disable packet capture.
-The library works on a client/server model and its usage is recommended for debugging purposes.
+The library works on a multi process communication model and its usage is recommended for debugging purposes.

 The :ref:`dpdk-pdump <pdump_tool>` tool is developed based on the